Complete monitoring for any type of server

 The decision for which data you should monitor depends on the exact setup.
 If you deploy your servers onsite you have to keep an eye on the hardware, of course.
 If you run a virtualized environment, you still have to monitor the hardware if it is provided by yourself.

-On top of that you need to keep an eye on the hypervisor and the virtual machines (VMs) as well.
-If you run cloud servers you may shift some responsibilities to a service provider, but – or maybe especially because of that – you should still monitor these assets.
-In this way you can check on different service level agreements (SLA).
+On top of that, you need to keep an eye on the hypervisor and the virtual machines (VMs) as well.
+If you run cloud servers you may shift some responsibilities to a service provider, but – or maybe especially because of that – you should still check these assets.
+In this way, you can check on different service level agreements (SLA).
 And ultimately it makes sense to monitor your spending on a service provider too.

 Here is a practical example to show the importance of having data in depth.

 Imagine monitoring a system on which the value for the CPU load stays above the total number of available cores for a longer period.
 The server is underperforming.
 But at the same time the CPU usage is not even close to 100 percent, so you probably have an issue within the server.

 If you only monitor the CPU utilization, you would not be able to see any issues.
 If you just focus on the CPU load, you will get an alert, but probably falsely increase the number of cores.
 It is likely that many tasks block the cores, but the tasks do not seem to get processed on time.
 With Checkmk you have a rich source of data and could have a closer look at the throughput of the storage or the RAM and could investigate why things are being delayed.
 The in-depth information helps companies in making better decisions.

 Agents, SNMP or IPMI: Pros & cons of different approaches